Sreyaaas/Breast-Cancer-Predictior/README.md

 ## Results

-The trained model achieves an accuracy of XX% on the testing set, indicating that it is effective at predicting breast cancer in patients.
+The trained model achieves an accuracy of 96% on the testing set, indicating that it is effective at predicting breast cancer in patients.

 ## Contributing